DeGrom homers, dominates on mound as Mets stop Nationals 5-1

 T.J.
 Rivera had four hits for the Mets.
 A popup that Nationals second baseman Daniel Murphy lost in the sun set up two New York runs in the fourth for a 3-1 lead.

 Trea Turner stole four bases, setting a Nationals record.
-Harper extended his hitting streak to 11 games, leading to Ryan Zimmerman's sacrifice fly in the first.
+Harper extended his hitting streak to 11 games — matching his longest in a single season — leading to Ryan Zimmerman's sacrifice fly in the first.

+DeGrom made a nifty play in the fourth, charging in to grab Murphy's tapper and throwing out his former teammate.
+Murphy doubled in the ninth off reliever Addison Reed and has safely reached base in all 29 games he's played against the Mets.

 TRAINER'S ROOM